Château Beau-Séjour Bécot Saint-Emilion 2019 - 1er Grand Cru Classé B

 Wine rated (2021 guide) 97/100 (Jonathan Choukroun Chicheportiche)

-The nose is fruity, fresh and offers complexity, depth, a very beautiful finesse of grain and a certain intensity of finesse.
-There are notes of fresh/bright blackcurrant, wild blackberry and, more subtly, gray pepper and violet, combined with hints of wild raspberry, fresh purple plum, graphite, toasted almond and a touch of fresh cinnamon stick.
-There is a subtle hint of fresh citrus in the background.
-The palate is fruity, balanced, beautifully racy, controlled and offers juiciness, a lovely brightness and a lovely pulpy/bright fruit with a slightly exuberant side (but a controlled exuberance).
-A lovely little touch of finesse.
-On the palate, this wine expresses notes of bright/tart blackcurrant, redcurrant and, more subtly, crisp/fresh raspberry, combined with a touch of tart plum, hints of fresh flowers, sweet spices and a very subtle hint of caramelization.
-The tannins are fine, precise, elegant and delicate.
+The nose is fruity and fresh, offering complexity, depth, a beautiful finesse of texture, and a certain intensity of finesse.
+It features notes of fresh, vibrant blackcurrant and wild blackberry, along with more subtle hints of gray pepper and violet, combined with touches of wild raspberry and fresh purple plum, as well as hints of graphite, toasted almond, and a hint of fresh cinnamon stick.
+There is a subtle, almost fresh citrus note in the background.
+On the palate, it is fruity, balanced, elegantly refined, and well-structured, offering juiciness, a lovely vibrancy, and luscious, vibrant fruit with a slightly exuberant character (though this exuberance is controlled).
+It has a lovely, lingering finish with finesse.
+On the palate, this wine expresses notes of vibrant, tart blackcurrant, red currants, and, more subtly, crisp, fresh raspberry, combined with a touch of tart plum, hints of fresh flowers and mild spices, and a very subtle hint of caramelization.
+The tannins are fine, precise, elegant, and exceptionally delicate.

 The Wine Cellar Insider - Jeff Leve